TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 3/Job 3.6.md

 ---

-As for that night, let thick darkness seize upon it: Let it not rejoice among the days of the year; Let it not come into the number of the months.
+As for that night, let thick darkness seize on it.
+Let it not rejoice among the days of the year.
+Let it not come into the number of the months.